-For example, a site is ranking in a local map pack at position 1 and again at a normal organic result at positions 6 for the keyword car rental orlando airport.
+For example, a site is ranking in a local map pack at position 1 and again at a normal organic result at position 6 for the keyword car rental orlando airport.
 By default, the ranking for this keyword will be #1 with a marker icon to indicate this is a map result.

 To exclude this map pack result, set to Ignore rich results.
 With this result now ignored, the highest ranking non-universal URL for this site is now #6.

 Related modules of the report page can be added directly to a custom report.
 Click the Add to Report Builder button on the top right.

 Select to add a specific module to a specific report, or create a new one.

 Then, click Add module and customize to proceed.

 Learn more about Adding modules from report pages